ClassicOldSong/sourcemap-rewind/README.md

 Usage
 ------------
-Make sure you have your packed js file and sourmap are valid.
+Make sure your packed js file and sourmap are valid.

 Use as a cli tool: